 When you select an individual layer or a group in Photoshop, you’ll notice an additional button on the Zeplin panel that lets you mark this selected layer/group as an asset.

 After marking it as an asset, Zeplin exports all the necessary images with different scales, formats and suffixes, depending on the platform you’re designing for.
-You don’t even need to think about which sizes you should export them at, just clicking the layer inside Zeplin will list all the necessary assets to developers.
+You don’t even need to think about which sizes you should export them at, just clicking the layer inside Zeplin will show all the necessary assets to developers.

 For layer groups, you have the option to ignore its sublayers to avoid exporting unnecessary layer data, keeping your Zeplin screens less cluttered.

 ☝️This basically adds “-g-” in front of your layer names.